Frequently asked antenatal questions

 What if I would prefer to have a caesarean section?

 A caesarean section may be recommended for a variety of reasons, or may simply be your preferred method of delivery.
-Miss Mellon and Miss Afors are able to perform elective caesarean sections at The Portland Hospital.
+Our obstetricians are able to perform elective caesarean sections at The Portland Hospital.